The Journey from Passive to Active TMF with C.R. Bard, Inc. and Daiichi Sankyo, New Webinar Hosted by Xtalks

 On Thursday, November 2, 2017 at 1pm EDT, join featured speakers from C.R.
 Bard, Inc, Daiichi Sankyo, Inc, and Veeva as they discuss their journey from legacy systems to a new, modern TMF approach, including implementation, benefits, key areas for improvement, and what they learned from the overall experience.

-For more information or to register for this complimentary event, visit: EDC and eSource: Combined for Better Data and Faster Insights
+For more information or to register for this complimentary event, visit: The Journey from Passive to Active TMF with C.R.
+Bard, Inc. and Daiichi Sankyo.

 ABOUT XTALKS